 What is the purpose of the heirship affidavit?

 The purpose of an heirship affidavit is to provide the property records the names and addresses of the heirs who are the current owners of property.
-It allows the heirs to transfer the property.
-It allows the heirs to pay the taxes on the property and to insure the property.
+Once filed, the heirs may transfer the property.
+It also allows the heirs to pay the taxes on the property and to insure the property.

-It may also be used to transfer title to a car or other motor vehicle owned by the deceased.
+You may use this affidavit to transfer title to a car or other motor vehicle owned by the deceased.

 Where should an affidavit of heirship be filed?